SunhyeaSakong/BCI-Motor-Imagery-Classifier/README.md

 pip install numpy scipy mne scikit-learn matplotlib

 🚀 Usage
+0. Data set up manually
+Go to the physionet site: https://physionet.org/content/eegmmidb/1.0.0/ Download the eeg data with terminal :
+                        wget -r -N -c -np https://physionet.org/files/eegmmidb/1.0.0/

+Once you have the data setup, you can run all the three modes.

 The script BCI_Classifier.py (assuming you name your file this) can be run in three main modes: